s3ql/s3ql/rst/about.rst

 * **Transparency.** Conceptually, S3QL is indistinguishable from a local file system.
-For example, it supports hardlinks, symlinks, and standard unix permissions, extended attributes and file sizes up to 2 TB.
+For example, it supports hardlinks, symlinks, standard unix permissions, extended attributes and file sizes up to 2 TB.

 * **Dynamic Size.** The size of an S3QL file system grows and shrinks